jeffhammond/j3/asynchronous_tasks.md

 The principle of asynchrony is fundamental to many aspects of computing, and appears in many forms, many of which already overlap with the use of Fortran.
-Fortran supports asynchronous execution already via coarrays, since two coarrays execute independent of one another unless explicitly synchronized.
+Fortran supports asynchronous execution already via coarrays, since two images execute independent of one another unless explicitly synchronized.
 However, some use cases for asynchrony are a poor fit for coarrays, either due to the need for data to be distributed across images and explicitly communicated between them, or because the number of images